Master of Science Occupational Therapy 60 Credits | School of Health and Natural Sciences | Dobbs Ferry

 There are two levels of prerequisites that must be completed before a student can begin the graduate program.

 - General Prerequisites (1st level of prerequisites completed prior to application) – can be taken as part of other undergraduate coursework and can be taken at any institution.
 All General Prerequisites must be completed prior to application with a minimum grade of “C” (exception: a “B” or better in Anatomy and Physiology I & II).
-These are listed in the first table below.
+These are listed in the General Prerequisite Coursework tab below.

 - Mercy-specific Prerequisites (2nd level completed prior to beginning the graduate program, if provisionally accepted).
-Students choose to begin taking Mercy-specific prerequisites before they actually apply to the program.
-Students interested in this option must speak with the Occupational Therapy Graduate Advisor, who can be contacted at firstname.lastname@example.org.
+All students admitted to the Program are done so on a conditional basis.
+Students must complete the Mercy Specific prerequisties within one year of acceptance and pass with a minimum GPA of a 3.0 to begin the Graduate program.
+Students may choose to begin taking Mercy-specific prerequisites before they actually apply to the program.
+Students interested in this option must speak with the Occupational Therapy Graduate Advisor, who can be contacted at email@example.com.

-Please note: Students must apply to the graduate program one full year before they want to begin graduate coursework.
+Please note: Students must apply to the graduate program one full year before they begin graduate coursework.
 During that year, all of the Mercy-specific prerequisite courses must be completed.
-Please contact the program's graduate advisor at email@example.com for assistance.

 General Prerequisite Coursework*